dwp/dataworks-aws-ingest-consumers/README.md

 The code for the applications is found in
 * [Kafka-to-HBase consumer code](https://github.com/dwp/kafka-to-hbase)

-The core AWS Ingest infrastructure tha this sits in is held within DWP private github..
+The core AWS Ingest infrastructure that this sits in is held within DWP private github.

 ## Repository setup.